KhaledaNYC/deploy-on-day-1-web-0716/students/KhaledaKhanProfile.md

  Short Bio:
  Spent the last eight and a half years studying the sexual behaviors of birds.
  Currently, I am pursuing a second career in web Development.
+Education: Master's of Arts in Biology Queens College